iosdevpractice/iosdevpractice.github.io/_posts/2014-08-17-fan-site-app.markdown

 ### Tweets Screen
 * table view in navigation controller
 * table view cells show tweet and date
+* date is formatted for display
 * tapping on a cell launches twitter app with tweet if available
 * tapping on a cell pushes tweet detail screen if twitter app not available

 ### Tweet Detail Screen
 * web view loaded with tweet url
+* not shown if twtter app is installed

 ## Wireframes
 * [Feed Main Screen](/images/fan-site-feed-main.jpg)